Netis/cloud-probe/USAGE.md

   --cpu ID                        set cpu affinity ID (Not supported on Windows platform) --expression FILTER             filter packets with FILTER; FILTER as same as
+                                  tcpdump BPF expression syntax --control CONTROL_PORT          set zmq listen port for agent daemon control.
+Control server won't be up if this option is not set.(Not supported on Windows platform).
-                                  tcpdump BPF expression syntax --dump                          specify dump file, mostly for integrated test --nofilter                      force no filter; In online mode, only use when GRE interface is set via CLI, AND you confirm that the snoop interface is
+  --dump                          specify dump file, mostly for integrated test --nofilter                      force no filter; In online mode, only use when GRE interface
+                                  is set via CLI, AND you confirm that the snoop interface is